lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 downside is that JRuby requires an additional .jar file (in addition to the JVM which would already be present to support JModelica) which implements the Ruby language.
 The `jruby.jar` file is currently 13.5 MB as of release 9.1.7.0.
-Other JVM-based languages exist and are compelling as well [#clj]_.
+Other JVM-based languages exist and are compelling as well.

 We will continue to visit the question of implementation language but nominally, implementing the code in Java presents the least packaging